johnbotris/mpk-mini-mkii-bitwig-script/README.md

 When in CC mode, the drum pads have the following mapping:

 ![diagram of the drum pad CC mappings](Diagram.png)

+DISCLAIMER: These mappings are still subject to change.
+I'll try not to do so too often

 There is still 1 pad that does nothing, I'm open to suggestions.